-As usual, the list include a quick blurb, a release date, and links to leading ebook stores: Kindle, Nook, Kobo, and Apple Books.
+As usual, the list includes a quick blurb, release date, category, publisher, number of pages, and links to leading ebook stores: Kindle, Nook, Kobo, and Apple Books.

 Which books are you going to read this winter or give as a gift to a book lover in your life?

 Best ebooks for your winter 2021-22 reading list